Our Garden

 Why this layout

-🌿 Tall plants north, short plants south
+🌿 Tall plants north, companions south + edge

 🌼 Marigolds tucked between tomatoes